 “Even when done under the best of circumstances and with the best pain management plan possible, it’s still painful and a lot of healing has to occur,” Myers says.
 “Complications can occur that can cause delayed healing or even lifelong pain and other issues.

 “A declawed cat cannot defend itself as effectively in a fight; therefore, it is inadvisable to allow a declawed cat to roam unsupervised outdoors,” she adds.
 “We also do not fully understand the full extent of how declawing affects a cat’s behavior and mental well-being throughout its life.”

 In many parts of the world, declawing is banned.
-Martinez reports that 42 countries, including Australia, Brazil, and the U.K., have banned declawing.
+Martinez reports that more than 40 countries, including Australia, Brazil, and the U.K., have banned declawing.
 In 2019, New York became the first state in the U.S. to ban elective declaw surgery.
 In recent years, cities including Denver, Los Angeles, and San Francisco have also passed declawing bans.

 Myers says it’s difficult to come up with an example of a situation that would warrant declawing.
 “Put yourself in the cat’s shoes,” she suggests.
 “If you try to imagine choosing between moving out of the home and social circle you’d always known or getting all your fingertips amputated, it’s pretty hard to come up with a set of circumstances where you’d opt for amputation.
 Likewise for a cat, it’s important to consider what’s best for the cat if special circumstances arise where declawing is considered.”